froggestspirit/SDATTool/README.md

 -o Optimize (not -os optimize size) is geared towards not breaking in-game compatibility.
 If this is used and doesn't work in-game the same as the original, please let me know

+-or works by creating a copy of the sbnk and swars used by each sseq, and tries to only build them with the instruments used in the sseq, removing the rest.
+The file size is generally larger, but the size of the sbnk and swars that need to load with the sseq should hopefully be smaller.
+This will also write a lot more files to the unpack directory

+New in version 1.2.0:

+-Optimize for RAM option

 New in version 1.1.0: